LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 **Do you want version control?**

 Version control means that changes in the data and reuploads are tracked and that  multiple versions of your data are available.
 Not all repositories provide version control, so if this is important for you, make sure that the chosen repository provides this option.
 At [re3data.org](http://re3data.org), for example, you can directly filter for repositories with versioning.

+**Is the repository indexing the data?**

+To make your data findable on the web by search engines, it has to be registered or indexed in a catalogue.
+Many repositories do this automatically and make your dataset findable, for example, through [Google dataset search](https://datasetsearch.research.google.com/).

 **Do you retain custody of your data or is it transferred to the repository?**